 Paradoxically, the use of a cold water release facility at Kenney Dam to avoid lethally high temperature thresholds at Finmoore and sites further downstream, could potentially lower temperature in the upper Nechako to suboptimum or even lethal levels.
-Populations of rainbow trout (Oncorhynchus mykiss), bull trout (Salvelinus confluentus), mountain whitefish (Prosopium williamsoni), northern pikeminnows (Ptychocheilus oregonensis) and other fish species resident to the upper Nechako watershed (Brown

-1995) are likely able to cope with gradual temperature change within their thermal histories and tolerances.
+Populations of rainbow trout (Oncorhynchus mykiss), bull trout (Salvelinus confluentus), mountain whitefish (Prosopium williamsoni), northern pikeminnows (Ptychocheilus oregonensis) and other fish species resident to the upper Nechako watershed (Brown 1995) are likely able to cope with gradual temperature change within their thermal histories and tolerances.
 However, the term cold shock stress has been used to describe the response to large, rapid reductions in temperature relative to thermal tolerance limits as might be expected should cold water releases be used as a component of a future Nechako River flow regime (Crawshaw 1977; Van Den Burg et al. 2005).
 Cold shock stress has been associated with a variety of lethal and sublethal effects in a variety of fish species.
 Rapid temperature reduction has elicited primary stress response as indicated by elevated plasma cortisol, in both rainbow trout (O. mykiss) (Barton and Peter 1982) and brown trout (Salmo trutta) (Hyvarinen et al. 2004), secondary stress response as indicated by blood lactate, glucose and osmoregulatory changes in Atlantic salmon (Salmon salar) (Galloway and Kieffer 2003) and rainbow trout (Reaves et al. 1968), and tertiary stress response such as reduced development rate (Hubert and Gern 1995), susceptibility to pathogens (Tierney et al. 2004), loss of equilibrium in juveniles (Clarkson and Childs 2000) and greater susceptibility to predation (Fuiman 1991).
 Rapidly fluctuating temperatures are considered stressful to much of the zoobenthos and fish below a dam on the Flathead River (Stanford and Hauer 1992).
 Much of the cold shock field research has focussed on thermal power plant effluent where the cold shock occurs during plant shutdown causing temperatures to return, often unpredictably, to ambient conditions.
-A cold water release structure at the Kenney Dam may operate more predictably and provide an opportunity to mitigate the rates and the degree of temperature alteration.
+A cold water release structure at the Kenney Dam may operate with large and rapid temperature fluctuations much as currently occurs with flows, or it may operate more predictably and provide an opportunity to mitigate the rates and the degree of temperature alteration.
 However, literature related to the operation of cold water release facilities, their impact downstream as well as to the reservoir itself, is sparse.
-More investigation is required to understand their influence on biota particularly at the ecosystem and population level (Donaldson et al. in press).
+The forgoing citations deal with the influence of rapid temperature fluctuations on the individual whereas more investigation is required to understand ecosystem and population level impacts (Donaldson et al. submitted).

 Construction of a cold water release facility at the Kenney Dam may have many benefits beyond the ability to control outlet water temperature.
 In particular, during the STMP period, short-term spills can range from 14.2 - 538cms causing severe habitat alteration.
 Channels have widened and fine substrates have been lost, lakes have silted and water quality has declined (BCUC 1994).
 Therefore, diversion of water from Skins Spillway through the historic Nechako River reach below the Kenney Dam may provide restoration opportunities in the Murray-Cheslatta watershed (BCUC 1994).
 In addition, releasing water through the Kenney Dam facility directly to the Nechako avoids the capacitance effect experienced when water released from the Skins spillway must first pass through the Cheslatta system.
 Consequently, release response efficiency to meteorological forecasts is likely to increase and water savings will likely accrue.
-For instance, water normally dedicated to surcharging the Cheslatta system during start-up of the STMP operations (usually between July10th -19th), often creates unnecessarily large flows for early summer cooling (e.g. 1992, Triton 1995).
+For instance, water dedicated to surcharging the Cheslatta system during start-up of the STMP operations (usually between July10th -19th), often creates unnecessarily large flows if early summer temperatures are below normal (e.g. 1992, Triton 1995).